-Further more, as we have set the unitary gauge which breaks the first-class property of energy constraint, the time evolution of $\HM$ gives $u=0$ while the time evolution of $\mathcal{H}_i$ are still automatically satisfied.
+Furthermore, as we have taken the unitary gauge which breaks the first-class property of energy constraint, the time evolution of $\HM$ gives $u=0$ while the time evolution of $\mathcal{H}_i$ are still automatically satisfied.
 Therefore the chain of constraints for $\pi_N$ and $\pi_i$ terminate here.